noahgibbs/rails/guides/source/deploy_performance_tuning.md

 ### Number of Processes

-[Puma's deployment documentation](https://github.com/puma/puma/blob/master/docs/deployment.md) recommends running at least 1.5 processes per available processor core.
+When using hybrid threads and processes, you should run 1 process per available processor core.
 Automatic methods to determine the number of cores are unreliable.
 You should specify the number of processes manually.

 To set the number of worker processes, you can change the call to the +workers+ method in +config/puma.rb+.
 Or you can set the +WEB_CONCURRENCY+ environment variable, which will do the same.